trevinwong/trevinwong/README.md

-I'm currently a physics programmer at @Gearbox Software.
+I'm currently a physics programmer at @GearboxSoftware.

 I enjoy making games with Love2D.